GavinMasterson/taxadb_demo/working_with_taxonomic_data.md

 Using the `input` object created above we could search for fuzzy matches of the genus name or specific epithet to get a more detailed understanding of the taxonomic situation in each case.
 It is interesting to see the outputs, just change `input$binomial` to `input$Genus` etc. You will see that matches from any class are returned, so you can improve the returned table using a call such as `filter(class == "Reptilia)`, but remember that you will also lose all "NA" columns this way.

-# Taxonomic issues in data science projects
+# So much more than a name...

 Taxonomic assignment within the 'Tree of Life' is a neverending process of hypothesis generation and revision.
 The technology for genomic sequencing and analysis has been available for more than 40 years, and yet phylogenetic revisions of reptiles and amphibians are being published annually.
 Processing these revisions places a heavy burden on database managers and they do an often thankless task with great dedication.
 The nett result is that each database varies from others in unpredictable ways.
 If this post achieves anything, I hope it gives you a deep appreciation for the fact that we are learning new facts about the interrelatedness of all organisms with every phylogenetic analysis conducted.
 Secondly, I want to highlight the incredible work being done by all taxonomic database managers in their efforts to curate the relevant taxonomic changes (read: taxonomic hypotheses) on an ongoing basis.
 Their work makes my biological research infinitely easier.
 A huge thank you to you all!

-The last thank you goes to the developers of the `taxadb` package - Carl Boettiger (Author, maintainer); Kari Norman (Author); Jorrit Poelen (Author); Scott Chamberlain (Author); Noam Ross (Contributor).
+The last and very big "Thank you" goes to the developers of the `taxadb` package - Carl Boettiger (Author, maintainer); Kari Norman (Author); Jorrit Poelen (Author); Scott Chamberlain (Author); Noam Ross (Contributor).
 I am always blown away by the R community and its collaborative, opensource practices.
 The openSci project is a brilliant example of this philosophy.
-Thank you so much.
+Thank you so much!

+# Appendix

+The files and code used in this blog post, can be found in [this GitHub repository](https://github.com/GavinMasterson/taxadb_demo).
+If you have any comments, feedback or cool `taxadb` tips - message me on Twitter or via email through the links below.